Here's a recipe for deliciously soft and extra tender brioche cinnamon rolls.

 Ingredients

-- 125g (½ cup + ½ Tablespoon) warm milk (95-104°F / 35-40°C)
+- 125 g lukewarm milk (95-104°F / 35-40°C)

-- 50g ( ¼ cup) granulated sugar
+- 50 g granulated sugar

-- 600g (5 cups) all-purpose flour*
+- 600 g all-purpose flour

-- 5 large eggs (approx. 260g-270g excluding shell.)
+- 5 large eggs approx. 260g-270g excluding shell.

-- 1 ½ teaspoon salt
+- 1 ½ tsp salt

 Cinnamon Filling

-- 100g (½ cup) soft brown sugar
+- 100 g soft brown sugar

-- 1 tablespoon ground cinnamon
+- 1 Tbsp ground cinnamon

 Vanilla Cream Cheese Icing

-- 150g (1 ¼ cup) confectioners sugar
+- 150 g confectioners sugar

-- 2 tablespoon milk, at room temperature
+- 2 Tbsp milk at room temperature

-- ½ teaspoon vanilla extract
+- 1/2 tsp vanilla extract

 Instructions

 - In a bowl of a stand mixer fitted with a dough hook, add the milk and stir in the yeast and one tablespoon of sugar.
 Leave it to sit for 5-10 minutes until foamy.
-Add to it the remaining sugar, eggs, flour and salt.
-Turn the mixer on low and combine until it forms a thick but slightly sticky dough.
-Mix this dough for around 5 minutes to begin developing

 - Add in the cubed butter, a few pieces at a time.
 Incorporate each cube before the next addition.

-- Preheat the oven to 375°F/190°C.
+- Preheat the oven to 350°F/180°C.

-- Bake the brioche cinnamon rolls for approximately 25 minutes until puffed up and browned on the tops.
-The rolls can be covered with aluminum foil halfway through baking if you find the tops are browning too fast.
-After baking, let them cool for 10 minutes before glazing.
+- Bake the brioche cinnamon rolls for approximately 28-30 minutes until puffed up and browned on the tops.
+If the tops are browning too fast, cover them with aluminum foil halfway through baking.

-The Icing
+The frosting

-- To make the icing, beat the cream cheese in a mixer until smooth and creamy.
+- Beat the cream cheese in a mixer until smooth and creamy.
 Add the confectioners’ sugar, vanilla, and milk.
 Beat it together until creamy.
-Spread the icing over the still-warm cinnamon rolls and serve immediately.

 Can I make this recipe and not bake 2 days before and refrigerate and bake Christmas morning.